looker-open-source/chatty/README.md

     .catch(console.error)
 ```

-The difference is the client message handler which MUST return a `Promise`.
+The client message handler returns a `Promise`.

 ```typescript
   import { Chatty } from 'chatty'